moo-the-cow/streaming-tutorial/android.md

 *Disclaimer this is for Devs because you have to use termux and shell commands*

+but the good thing is, that you do not need to have a rooted device.

 1. Install Termux from https://play.google.com/store/apps/details?id=com.termux
 2. add custom repo and install nginx-rtmp
 ```sh